 Communication is to businesses what data is to the digital world.
 It is powerful, inevitable, and a top driver of business benefits.
-The world has come a long way since oral communication, bulletin boards, intranets — and even emails — as key channels of communication in enterprises.
+The world has come a long way since in-person communication, bulletin boards, intranets — and even emails — as key channels of communication in enterprises.

 Confused over communication apps?
 We help you choose the best for your business